 Attractions you can visit on your Hoi An Ancient Town tickets include the following.

 The building is blue and it is stunning.
 Against the blue, there are large red spirals hanging from the roof and these are actually giant incense coils!

 This is a small and narrow house with a courtyard in the middle of it.
 The wood panelling inside the house is incredibly detailed.
 There is a team of people in the back room that look to be making dumplings by hand.

 The grounds are simply stunning and you could stay here for a long time admiring and soaking up the view.
 The buildings are very intricate and detailed.
 The buildings are designed to be cool, even in such a warm and humid environment.

 Tran Family’s Chapel

 This location is on the outskirts of the Ancient Town.
-The owners give guests a small tour and during it are told that the house is a blend of different styles of architecture, including Vietnamese, Chinese and Japanese.
+The owners give guests a small tour and during it is told that the house is a blend of different styles of architecture, including Vietnamese, Chinese and Japanese.
 There is a shop located within the house where guests are encouraged to purchase souvenirs.

 Quang Trieu Assembly Hall